Pemulwuy

-Pemulwuy (also rendered as Pimbloy, Pemulvoy, Pemulwoy, Pemulwy or Pemulwye, or sometimes by contemporary Europeans as Bimblewove, Bumbleway or Bembulwoyan) (c.
-1750 – 2 June 1802) was a Bidjigal man of the Eora nation, born around 1750 in the area of Botany Bay in New South Wales, Australia.
-One of the most famous Aboriginal resistance fighters in the colonial era, he is noted for his resistance to European colonisation which began with the arrival of the First Fleet in January 1788.
+Pemulwuy (/pɛməlwɔɪ/ PEM-əl-woy; c.
+1750 – c.
+2 June 1802) was a Bidjigal warrior of the Dharug Nation, an Aboriginal Australian people from New South Wales.
+One of the most famous Aboriginal resistance fighters in the colonial era, he is noted for his resistance to British colonisation which began with the arrival of the First Fleet in January 1788.

-Pemulwuy lived near Botany Bay, which he would have known as Kamay in the Dharug language.
-Pemulwuy is considered to have been a carradhy (cleverman), an Eora spiritual healer and culture keeper.
+Pemulwuy lived near Botany Bay, known as Kamay in the Dharug language.
+He is considered to have been a carradhy (cleverman), a Dharug spiritual healer and culture keeper.
+In 1790, Pemulwuy began a twelve-year guerrilla war against the colonists, which continued until his killing and beheading in 1802.